philfung/add-to-homescreen/README.md

 ```

 ## Usage
-Follow above installations instructions to compile js and css.
-Then, add to your website by:
+Follow above installation instructions above to compile JS and CSS.
+Then, add to your website:

 1. Copy the entire ["dist" folder](https://github.com/philfung/add-to-homescreen/tree/main/dist) over to your codebase or CDN.
    This folder includes all js,css, and image assets required.